ministryofjustice/opg-lpa/docs/runbooks/extending_workspace_time/extending_workspace.md

 At this point it's recommended to create the PR environment through the normal CI Process of bumping the PR via a code change or merge.

 ## removing workspace
+When UAT is completed, it might be a good idea to remove the environment so that we're being more efficient with the cost.
  The simplest way is to:

 1. locate the record as per steps 3 to 7 for changing Time to Live